Howdy

 This Web Site’s Tech

-Earlier this year I rebuilt both my AWS EC2 servers into this common containerised platform running in a single Spot instance.
+Earlier last year I rebuilt both my AWS EC2 servers into this common containerised platform running in a single Spot instance.
 For anyone interested, I’ll do a more in depth explanation when I build my Cloud Cauldron blog - but it basically looks like this:

 • A root volume that’s small and remains mostly untouched.
 Only enough changes to the root volume to enable it to reboot without needing any configuration changes.